-Embarcadero Technologies isn't exactly a household name, but the database software company is making tech industry headlines on Friday by acquiring CA Technologies' ERwin data
+Embarcadero Technologies isn't exactly a household name, but the database software company is making tech industry headlines on Friday by acquiring CA Technologies' ERwin data modeling business.

 "Data architecture is now the biggest part of Embarcadero's business and represents our significant commitment to the category," said Wayne Williams, CEO at Embarcadero Technologies.
 "Every aspect of IT -- from application development and business intelligence to security and user experience -- is defined and driven by data architecture.”